1400 North Outer Line Drive

 - From State Route 252, take State Route 23 East.

+Public transportation by bus can bring you to the park.
 SEPTA Bus Route 125, stops at the Valley Forge Visitor Center, the nearby Radisson Hotel, and the King Of Prussia Mall.
 SEPTA Bus Route 139, stops near the Visitor Center at the intersection of State Route 23 and Outer Line Drive, and also at the Washington Memorial Chapel along State Route 23.
-If you are planning to bring your bicycle to the park on the bus, please be familiar with the SEPTA bicycle policies and safety tips.
+If you are planning to bring your bicycle on the bus, please read the SEPTA bicycle policies and safety tips.